daniel-tanaka-x/bitcoin_piggybank/README.md

 - Raspberry Pi Charger and/or mobile battery for Raspberry Pi (I use mobile battery named [UPS-Lite V1.2 Power Board + Battery])
 - Mobile, PC or HWW to make a seed and generate a HD BIP89 SegWit zpub string.

-Unfortunately, I have no skills to create 3D models for this project.
-So there is no cases for it.
-I'm sorry.
+Unfortunately, I don't have the skills to create 3D models for this project, so there are no available cases for it.

 ## Commands to prepare the environment
-You can run the setup_piggybank.sh instead of following all the commands down below.
-Buf if you wanna do it manually, you can follow them.
+You can run the `setup_piggybank.sh` script instead of following all the commands below.
+But if you'd prefer to do it manually, you can follow the steps listed.

 Prepare a virtual env
 ```